SBU-BMI/quip_cnn_segmentation/README.md

 # Nuclear image synthesis and segmentation code

 This repository contains source code for the following paper:
 Robust Histopathology Image Analysis: to Label or to Synthesize?
 Hou, Le and Agarwal, Ayush and Samaras, Dimitris and Kurc, Tahsin M and Gupta, Rajarsi R and Saltz, Joel H. Computer Vision and Pattern Recognition (CVPR), 2019

+The codes have been used to generate the datasets published in the following paper:

+Le Hou, Rajarsi Gupta, John S. Van Arnam, Yuwei Zhang, Kaustubh Sivalenka, Dimitris Samaras, Tahsin M. Kurc, and Joel H. Saltz.
+Dataset of segmented nuclei in hematoxylin and eosin stained histopathology images of ten cancer types.
+Sci Data 7, 185 (2020). https://doi.org/10.1038/s41597-020-0528-1

 You need the following python2 libraries to run this software:
 ```